 As a Canadian museum, it is our responsibility to present the truth of history in Canada, even when that history is unjust and disturbing.
 We acknowledge that institutions like ours must do more to ensure that this legacy never fades from the public eye.
-We must continue to shine a light on the devastating impact residential schools have had on Indigenous communities, not just on September 30th, but throughout the year and into the future.
+We must continue to shine a light on the devastating impact residential schools have had on Indigenous communities, not just during Indigenous History Month, or on September 30th, but throughout the year and into the future.
 We must do this and much more, if true Reconciliation is ever to be achieved.

 Here are the small steps Grey Roots is taking on the pathway to Reconciliation: